How Are Reptiles Important to The Environment?

 How Do Reptiles Help the Environment Exactly?

 It might be hard to believe that the adorable tortoise or terrifying crocodile is essential for life around them to thrive, but they are.
 In fact, as some of the oldest living species on the planet, reptiles have been a key player in the world’s ecosystems for millions of years!
+But why are reptiles important exactly?

 They are Indicator Species

 There are certain animal and plant species that humans monitor closely as their activity and numbers help to infer the liability of the habitat it resides in.
 For this reason, these species are referred to as ‘indicator species’ and reptiles are one such group that helps us keep tabs on the state of the environment.
+Crocodilians, for example, are an excellent indicator species.
+Being so high up in the food chain means their decline would have to stem from something more sinister than simply being prey.
+Plus, their aquatic habits and long life span can help humans monitor environmental impact over longer periods.

 Reptiles are also Ectothermic, so they depend on external heat sources to warm them up and move around.
 Without being able to regulate their own body temperature, rising temperatures because of climate change is seeing them more frequently retreat to find shade to cool down.
 This results in less activity which hinders their ability to hunt and feed themselves.